Cal Robertson

-Calvin Kenneth Robertson (born June 10, 1986) is an American actor and cinematographer who is best known for portraying Cal Gabriel in Zero Day, a film based about two students who plan out a school shooting.
+Calvin Kenneth Robertson (born June 10, 1986) is an American actor and cinematographer who is best known for portraying Cal Gabriel in Zero Day, a film about two students who plan out a school shooting.

 Robertson was cast in the role of Gabriel when director Ben Coccio scouted for actors in Connecticut.
 Robertson and co-star Andre Keuck shared Best Actor honors at the 2003 Slamdunk Film Festival.
 Robertson also has had many roles in television series including The Sopranos and White Collar and directing multiple short films.

 Career

 27-year-old director Ben Coccio scouted the local high schools looking for two boys to play the roles of the killers in his movie Zero Day.
 Coccio decided on Calvin Robertson for the lead role in the film, and then convinced Calvin's parents to allow Calvin to star in the movie.
 Robertson received a Best Actor award, Zero Day, Florida International Film Fest.
 The New York Times Elvis Mitchell reviewed Zero Day and said, "Mr. Robertson has the willowy blond good looks of a Gap model, and a sullen presence to match."'

 After his experience as an actor, Robertson pursued opportunities in movies and television.
 After some minor success, Robertson settled on work behind the camera.
 Robertson is now an aspiring filmmaker.
 He has eight films listed on his web site.
 In 2013, one of his short films (Dog Ghost) was showcased at NewFilmmakers Los Angeles.
 In 2015, he assisted Eddie Mullins on the film Doomsdays.